Exploded Manifolds: Exploded manifolds

 Any smooth manifold $M$ can be considered as an abstract exploded space as follows: the toplogical space is just $M$ with the usual topology, and the sheaf $\mathcal E^\times(M)$ consists of all functions of the form $f\e a$ where $f\in C^\infty(M,\mathbb C^*)$ and $a$ is a locally constant $\mathbb R$ valued function.

-The reader should convince themselves that this is just a different way of encoding the usual data of a smooth manifold, and that a morphism between smooth manifolds regarded as abstract exploded spaces is simply a smooth map.
-This makes the category of smooth manifolds a full subcategory of the category abstract exploded spaces.
+Readers should convince themselves that this is just a different way of encoding the usual data of a smooth manifold, and that a morphism between smooth manifolds regarded as abstract exploded spaces is simply a smooth map.
+In other words, the category of smooth manifolds a full subcategory of the category abstract exploded spaces.

 \

 The reader should check that a point considered as an exploded manifold is a final object in the category of abstract exploded spaces: given any abstract exploded space $\ex B$, and a point $p$, there exists a unique map $\ex B\longrightarrow p$.